 Thanks to a system of food deposits, we can enjoy about 170 km of independent kayaking in an almost unexplored wilderness before moving on to the Qaleraliq glaciers, an amphitheater comparable only to the Perito Moreno in Patagonia.
 From there, we climb to the vicinity of the mythical Inlandis plateau, the second largest glacier in the world.
-Kayaking is possible even for inexperienced enthusiast thanks to the stability of our double kayaks: a two-week break from the world!
+Kayaking is possible even for inexperienced enthusiast thanks to the stability of our double kayaks: a break from the world!

 With permission from the Victorian Sea Kayak Club (www.vskc.org.au), Australia.